ibm-cloud-docs/Db2onCloud/faqs_lite.md

 {: support}

 If you have trouble with reactivation of a Lite plan instance, you can delete that faulty instance and create a new one.
 If needed, first back up your data so you can load it to this new instance.

+## I'm getting an error when creating a new instance.
+What's the problem?
+{: #fp_faq_instance}
+{: faq}
+{: support}

+There's a limit of one instance per Lite plan.
+You may see an error 500 message if you try to create a second Lite instance.
+To create a new Lite plan instance, you must first delete your existing one.

 ## I'm getting an error when creating a new schema or database.
 What's the problem?
 {: #fp_faq_schema}